 Ingleborough Community Centre continues its work as a vaccine centre, many thanks to all the help from volunteers, if you think you can help out in any capacity see Jayne Lis at the Community Centre.

-A new dirt track is being built on remaining land purchased from NYCC, by volunteers and several Parish Councillors, work has currently been halted until the better weather hopefully comes along with lighter nights.
+A new dirt track has been built on remaining land purchased from NYCC, by volunteers and several Parish Councillors, and is now being used by young local bikers.

 The Community Centre which is run jointly by Ingleton Rural Community Association and the Parish Council continues to be the hub of the village The library continues to provide an excellent service thanks mainly to the team of local volunteers.